Numerous Tools on One Platform Save Time and Money

 Ignition can connect to just about anything, which has eliminated numerous proprietary roadblocks for MKC.
-“The Ignition platform has filled a void for us between multiple manufacturers and platforms,” said Jay Sandvick, senior automation controls engineer at MKC.
+“The Ignition platform has filled a void for us between multiple manufacturers and platforms,” said Jay Sandvick, Automation Controls Engineering & Maintenance Manager at MKC.
 “It’s given us interoperability that we didn’t believe we could have.
 We now have accessibility to data streams we didn’t have before.
 And we have the ability to generate seamless reports from machines that were previously thought unconnectable.”

 Dotti Jacob, industrial integration engineer at MKC, has also been impressed with Ignition’s ability to connect.
 “Ignition has been a lifesaver in allowing us to use different programming languages, and tie into all sorts of different systems, without being held back by proprietary issues,” she said.

 The platform’s interoperability has allowed MKC to streamline its systems.
 “Before Ignition, we were reliant on various software packages that were frankly a nightmare to maintain and pay for,” said Sandvick.
 “With Ignition, we have a single-point interface, a single cost, and it has more than exceeded our expectations in talking to various machines.”